MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 The IT leadership team has worked closely with business partners to understand what they want to achieve with this migration:

 - **Big data:** Contoso uses PostgreSQL for several of their big data and AI initiatives, they'd like to be able to build scalable repeatable pipelines to automate many of these analytical workloads.
-- **Increase efficiency:** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
-The business needs IT to be fast and not waste time or money, thus delivering quicker on customer requirements.
+- **Increase efficiency:** Contoso needs to remove unnecessary procedures and streamline processes for developers and users.
+The business needs IT to be fast and not waste time or money, delivering quicker on customer requirements.
 - **Increase agility:** Contoso IT needs to be more responsive to the needs of the business.
-It must be able to react faster than the changes in the marketplace, to enable the success in a global economy.
-It mustn't get in the way, or become a business blocker.
+It must be able to react faster than the changes in the marketplace to enable the success in a global economy and to not become a business blocker.
 - **Scale:** As the business grows successfully, Contoso IT must provide systems that are able to grow at the same pace.
-- **Increased security:** Contoso realizes that regulatory issues will cause them to adjust their on-premises strategy based on auditing, logging and compliance requirements.
+- **Increased security:** Contoso realizes that regulatory issues will cause them to adjust their on-premises strategy based on auditing, logging, and compliance requirements.

 ## Migration goals